Friday, November 14, 2008

 Happy Birthday, Sandahl Bergman

-November 14 marks the xxth birthday of the sinuous and sweet Sandahl Bergman, the perfect time to genuflect on her perfection in at least two roles: sexy uberfraulein Fosse dancer and war-paint wearing, barbarian-loving, Cult of Thoth Amonn decimator.
-I refer of course to Bergman's two iconic roles, that of the lead dancer in All that Jazz's steamy "Airotica" number, and Valeria in the original one and only Conan the Barbarian (1982).
-She's done other work since but these are the roles that endure, that make her the graceful warrior woman in cinema's gallery of archetypes.
+November 14 marks the xxth birthday of the sinuous and sweet Sandahl Bergman, the perfect time to genuflect on her perfection in at least two roles: as sexy uberfraulein Fosse dancer in All That Jazz and war-paint wearing, barbarian-loving, Cult of Thoth Amonn decimator Valeria in the original film version of Conan the Barbarian (1982).
+She's done other work since but these are the roles that endure, that make her the graceful warrior woman in cinema's gallery of archetypes, for my generation at least.

-But that's show biz, big boy, and even if she really only appears in two enduring classics (and a slew of forget-me-soon possible future cult items like Hell Comes to Frog Town and Xanadu), Bergman's effortlessly sexy screen presence, catlike grace and natural warmth are enough to ensure she'll never be just a mere cinematic footnote... especially not as long as guys who were awkward teenagers in 1982 continue to age into blog-writing pedagogues.
-So, Sandahl, happy birthday from one of the many boys you helped along the demon and serpent-bestrewn road to manhood.
-May you stay forever hot, forever sweet, forever warm, forever young... and forever lithe!
+But that's show biz, big boy, you got to be cruel to be kind, and even if she really only appears in two enduring classics (and a slew of future cult items like Hell Comes to Frog Town and Xanadu), Bergman's effortlessly sexy screen presence, catlike grace and natural warmth are enough to ensure she'll never be just a mere cinematic footnote... especially not as long as guys who were awkward teenagers in 1982 continue to age into blog-writing pedagogues.
+So, Sandahl, happy birthday from one of the many boys you helped along the demon and serpent-bestrewn road out of suburban dullness.
+May you stay forever hot, forever sweet, forever warm, forever young... and forever ferociously lithe!

 6 comments: